 (2) Recommend policies and procedures to the Assembly, the Dean of Enrollment, the Director of Student Retention Services, and the Director of Student Financial Aid regarding recruitment, admissions, retention, and student financial aid.

 (3) Facilitate discussion with administrators and students on policies and procedures regarding scholarships, advisement and appeals.

-- Committee on Student Affairs - The Committee on Student Affairs shall be responsible for recommending and reviewing policy in the areas of non-academic regulations and student services, and for advising the Vice Provost for Student Affairs.
-The responsibilities of the Committee may be exercised by subcommittees established in any of the above areas.
+- Committee on Student Affairs - The Committee on Student Affairs shall be responsible for recommending and reviewing policy in the areas of non-academic regulations and student services, such as student organizations and student publications, advising administration on policies related to students, and recommending approval of new student organizations.
+The responsibilities of the committee may be exercised by subcommittees established in any of the above areas.
 Faculty and staff members with administrative responsibilities in these areas shall be members of the subcommittees dealing in those areas.
-This charge does not contradict nor supersede the explicit charge of any of the other standing committees of the Assembly.

 - Committee on Physical Facilities, Space, and General Services - The Committee shall have the general responsibility for recommending to the Assembly policies and procedures in the areas of campus facilities and general services.
 It shall act in an advisory and fact-finding capacity for the planning of physical facilities, review and report priority matters relating to maintenance, construction, and support services to the Assembly, and review and process complaints and suggestions regarding physical facilities and services.

 The Committee shall be responsible for formulating long-range space recommendations including the type and amount of space needed, and priorities.
 Proposals for a long-term or campus-wide nature will be brought to the Assembly for discussion, debate, and ultimate recommendation to the Chancellor.

 Allocation of existing unused space will be recommended to the Chancellor by the Committee and reported to the Assembly.